MaxPolak97/H3D-Net-new/README.md

 As can be seen in Table 1 below, the amount of epochs the prior is pre-trained for introduces a different relationship depending on the prior that is chosen.
 - For **scan 10**, it shows a trade-off between the average surface error in millimeters for the face and head depending on the number of epochs trained.
 Low face error but larger head error for the 500 epoch prior.
 Likewise, high face error but lower head error for the 2000 epoch prior.
 - For **scan 1**, it looks like that both head and face metric are independent on the number of epochs used.
 -  For **scan 2**, it shows to have relatively low face and head error at 500 epochs.
 However, both the errors increase with the higher number of epochs pre-trained prior.

+There seems to be no real structure that can be deduced by this ibservation, except that for the prior trained on 500 epochs, the facial error tended to be less, therefore we decided to train our prior for 500 epochs, as we were more interested in facial detail than the head.

 This face/head metric was first introduced in the H3D-Net paper to compare the performance between H3D-Net and IDR methods.
 The lower the value the better the result.